weikleda/cs456s23/lab2/lab_2_description.md

 ## Write Verilog for the one-bit full adder
 1. Write structural verilog for the one bit full adder.
 Name this module `full_adder` and saved to `lab_2`.
 2. Create the 'schematic' and verify it is the correct circuit.
-Recall `RTL analysis` -> 'Open Elaborated Design'
+Recall `RTL analysis` -> `Open Elaborated Design`
 3. Edit your verilog if necessary.
 4. Once your verilog and circuit are correct get screen captures for your report.
 5. Using the procedures learned in a prior lab, force values to create a timing diagram that demonstrates the circuit is functioning correctly.